-Wales hooker Bobby Windsor played rugby with an unrivalled ferociousness, a trait that undeniably thrust him into the bracket of one of the best to play the game
+They don't make 'em like Bobby Windsor these days.
+The Welsh hooker played rugby with an unrivalled ferocity, a trait that thrust him into the game's highest bracket

 Major teams: Cross Keys, Cardiff, Pontypool